trallard/BAD_days/Day3/rna-sequencing.md

          id.column="ENTREZID", counts=x$counts, groups=group, launch=FALSE)
 {% endhighlight %}

-Interactive mean-difference plot generated using Glimma.
-Summary data (log-FCs versus log-CPM values) are shown in the left panel which is linked to the individual values per sample for a selected gene in the right panel.
+In the interactive plot the summary data (log-FCs versus log-CPM values) are shown in the left panel which is linked to the individual values per sample for a selected gene in the right panel.
 A table of results is also displayed below these figures, along with a search bar to allow